samvrutha-coder/Image-gallery-/README.md

-Creating image gallery using html, css and java javascript
+Creating image gallery using html, css and javascript